 How will the project be decommissioned?

-As part of the decommissioning of a typical solar project after its useful lifecycle (between 25-35 years), any and all components associated with the project would be removed and the area would be restored to meet the natural environment surrounding it.
+As part of the decommissioning of a typical solar project after its useful lifecycle (between 25-35 years), any and all components associated with the project would be removed and the area returned to substantially the same condition as existed prior to project development.
 Decommissioning criteria include consideration of local environmental factors to minimize effects such as erosion during the removal process, and the recycling of all possible materials demolished or removed from the site.

 Reuse or recycling of materials would be prioritized over disposal.
 Recycling is an area of great focus in the solar industry, and programs for both batteries and solar panels are advancing every year.
 Panels and batteries would most likely be shipped to recycling facilities on the mainland.